Generalized Jensen-Shannon Divergence Loss for Learning with Noisy Labels: Proofs

-Next, we look at the robustness of the generalized Jensen-Shannon loss. \rGjsRobustness* \begin{proof}[Proof of Remark \ref{r:GJSRobustness}] Proposition \ref{prop:GJS-JS-Consistency}, shows that $\DGJSnp$ can be rewritten as a $\DJSnp$ term and a consistency term.
-From Remark \ref{r:JSRobustness} it follows that $B_L=B_U$ as $\pi_1$ approaches 1.
+where L'H\^{o}pital's rule was used for $\lim_{\pi_1 \rightarrow 1}\frac{\log{\pi_1}}{(1-\pi_1)}$ which is indeterminate of the form $\frac{0}{0}$. \\ Hence, $B_L=B_U=K-1$. \end{proof} Next, we look at the robustness of the generalized Jensen-Shannon loss. \begin{proof}[Proof of Remark \ref{r:JSGJSRobustness} for $\DGJSnp$] \quad \\ Proposition \ref{prop:GJS-JS-Consistency}, shows that $\DGJSnp$ can be rewritten as a $\DJSnp$ term and a consistency term.
+From the proof of Remark \ref{r:JSGJSRobustness} for $\DJSnp$ above, it follows that the $\DJSnp$ term satisfies $B_L=B_U$ as $\pi_1$ approaches 1.
 Hence, it is enough to show that the consistency term of $\DGJSnp$ also becomes a constant in this limit.
 The consistency term is the generalized Jensen-Shannon divergence

 where $\vpi''=[\pi_2, \dots, \pi_M]/(1-\pi_1)$. $D_{\mathrm{GJS}_{\vpi''}}(\dvp{2},\dots,\dvp{M})$ is bounded and $-\frac{1}{\log{(1-\pi_1)}}$ goes to zero as $\pi_1 \rightarrow 1$, hence the limit of the product goes to zero. \end{proof}